Arts Intensive Program

 Access to selected school lectures and panel discussions

-Group critique with a selected faculty member and other Arts Intensive students
+Individual critique with a selected faculty member

-Professional practice assistance including portfolio preparation and website development
+Access to professional practice assistance including portfolio preparation and website development

 Participation in school group exhibitions throughout the academic year

-A certificate authenticating completion of the curriculum.
+A certificate authenticating completion of the curriculum

 Applications for the New York School of the Arts are now open for the year 2019/2020.
 The program will commence on a quarterly rolling basis beginning in January.